-One way to build brand awareness is to build a loyal following from your existing customers that encourages word-of-mouth marketing.
+One way to build brand awareness is to cultivate a loyal following from your existing customers that encourages word-of-mouth marketing.
 While this isn’t a guarantee for your marketing plan, it is a way for you to organically build brand awareness.

-Plus, people trust recommendations from their friends and family—so not only does word of mouth marketing build brand awareness, but it can also make your business seem more trustworthy and worth trying.
+Plus, people trust recommendations from their friends and family—so not only does word-of-mouth marketing build brand awareness, but it can also make your business seem more trustworthy and worth trying.

 You can inspire word-of-mouth marketing by running a customer loyalty program that rewards your customers for each purchase or by creating a referral program that encourages your happy customers to tell their friends and family about your business in exchange for a reward or discount for both you and the person they refer.

-Here’s one example of how a business used word of mouth marketing to increase brand awareness:
+Here’s one example of how a business used word-of-mouth marketing to increase brand awareness:

 This business launched a referral program to encourage customers to refer their friends and family, which can build awareness (and help them get more customers!).